-Busy professionals, our schedules rarely overlapped so the digital flirtation commenced.
-It didn’t take him long to ask me to send him a “saucy photo,” (his words) and it didn’t take long for me to tell him that just wasn’t my thing.
+As busy professionals, our schedules rarely overlapped so the digital flirtation commenced.
+It didn’t take him long to ask me to send him a “saucy photo” (his words) and it didn’t take long for me to tell him that just wasn’t my thing.
 At least not until the third date, I joked.

 “Unwanted sexual contact online—it’s something we take seriously,” said Scott Berkowitz, the founder and president of the Rape, Abuse, and Incest National Network.
-The U.S. Department of Justice statistics suggest that 850,000 American adults—mostly women—are targets of cyber-stalking each year, and 40 percent of women have experienced dating violence delivered electronically.
-A recent study by the Pew Research Center found 40 percent of adult Internet users have experienced harassment online, with young women enduring particularly severe forms of it.
+The U.S. Department of Justice statistics suggest that 850,000 American adults—mostly women—are targets of cyberstalking each year, and 40 percent of women have experienced dating violence delivered electronically.
+A recent study by the Pew Research Center found 40 percent of adult internet users have experienced harassment online, with young women enduring particularly severe forms of it.
 Thirty-eight percent of women who had been harassed online reported the experience could be described as extremely or very upsetting to them.
-“When gender and severe harassment combine, the results are especially stark,” writes report author Maeve Duggan.
+“When gender and severe harassment combine, the results are especially stark,” writes the report’s author, Maeve Duggan.

 But what, exactly, is the crime?

 When our digital space is invaded with sexual harassment, violent messages, and threats; or when our private data, information, and photographs are exposed, it feels like it should be against the law.
 “It is not a scandal.
 It is a sex crime,” Jennifer Lawrence told Vanity Fair after her photos were leaked.
 “It is a sexual violation.
 It’s disgusting.
 The law needs to be changed, and we need to change.”